Oral Cancer Screening: Understanding the Importance, Process, and Benefits

 Visual and physical examinations are usually part of an oral cancer screening procedure.

-- Physical examination: Your dentist will palpate the neck and lymph nodes for unusual swelling or lumps to help determine if the malignancy has progressed to other body parts.
+• Physical examination: Your dentist will feel the neck and lymph nodes for unusual swelling or lumps to help determine if cancer has progressed to other body parts.

 Frequency of Oral Cancer Screening